Please welcome guest author John Robert Marlow with a post on writing a story with Hollywood appeal.

-Too many authors write a book or other story, cross their fingers and hope that one day Hollywood might come calling.
-But in the words of the world’s most successful filmmaker, James Cameron, “hope is not a strategy.”
-Like it or not, if you want your story to be a movie, the first step is up to you.
-That first step is to make your story film-friendly, long before Hollywood ever sees it.
+Too many authors write a book or other story, cross their fingers, and hope that one day Hollywood might come calling.
+But in the words of the world’s most successful filmmaker, James Cameron, “Hope is not a strategy.”
+Like it or not, if you want your story to become a movie, the first step is to make it film-friendly, long before Hollywood ever sees it.

-Oscar-nominated producer Michael Nozik has produced literally dozens of films, many of them adaptations, including Quiz Show, The Motorcycle Diaries, Syriana, Love in the Time of Cholera, and The Next Three Days.
-“One of the first things I ask, and I’m sure every other producer who looks at a piece of material asks,” he says, “is this: is this thing a movie, or is this not a movie?
+Oscar-nominated producer Michael Nozik has produced dozens of films, many of them adaptations, including Quiz Show, The Motorcycle Diaries, Syriana, Love in the Time of Cholera, and The Next Three Days.
+He said, “One of the first things I ask, and I’m sure every other producer who looks at a piece of material asks, is this: is this thing a movie, or is this not a movie?
 Sometimes I’ll look at source material and think, this could be great, but I have no idea how to make it work as a movie, the story’s just too difficult to translate.”

 Your job, as author of the book or other source material, is to make your story easy to translate.
-There are certain things Hollywood looks for in source material, that many books simply don’t have.
-(For simplicity, I’ll use “book” throughout, but all of these points apply equally to other storytelling formats.)
-And while there’s not enough room in a blog post to cover all of them, I’ll touch on two of the most important: concept and structure…
+There are certain things Hollywood looks for in source material, which many books simply don’t have.
+(For simplicity, I’ll use “book” throughout, but all of these points apply equally to other story formats.)
+And while there’s not enough room in a blog post to cover all of them, I’ll touch on two of the most important: concept and structure.

-Either way, the end result is called a “logline;” your story in ten seconds or less.
+Either way, the end result is called a logline, your story summarized in ten seconds or less.
 If you think this can’t be done, think again.
 Here’s a logline I wrote for The Fugitive:

 A fugitive doctor wrongly convicted of killing his wife struggles to prove his innocence while pursued by a relentless U.S. Marshal.